- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

-Though gaining in popularity and even available (as hemp oil) via major retailers like Amazon, medical marijuana and CBD for pets continues to be a confusing topic.
+Though gaining in popularity and even available (as hemp oil) via major retailers, medical marijuana for dogs and CBD products for pets are a source of confusion.
 We dug into questions about legal issues, safety, research, and the state of the industry, talking to experts across the spectrum, to get the full scoop.
 Here’s what we discovered.

 To start, we flew to the Bay Area to talk to some experts.